martyvona/ArduMon/README.md

 minicom -D /dev/cu.usb* -b 115200 # substitute your port and baud rate if necessary
 ```

-To exit minicom hit option-Z then Q.  If you haven't already, you will need to check "use option as meta key" in terminal -> settings -> profiles -> keyboard.
+To exit minicom hit ctrl-A on Linux/WSL, option-Z on OS X, then Q.  If you haven't already, you will need to check "use option as meta key" in terminal -> settings -> profiles -> keyboard.

+If nothing happens when you type, ensure hardware flow control is OFF: ctrl-A (option-Z on OS X), then O, then serial port setup, then F to toggle hardware flow control.
+You can then "save setup as dfl" to persist this setting.

 ### Connecting with Screen